 Mixed-integer quadratic programming (MIQP) is the simplest yet arguably the most important class of mixed-integer nonlinear programming (MINLP) that contains two major sources of difficulties: discrete decision variables and nonlinearity in the objective function.
 Not only many important applications can be naturally modeled as MIQPs, but a variety of more general MINLPs can be reformulated […]

-License The version that is downloadable from here (i.e. the file pathlib.zip in this directory) is free, but is limited to problems with no more than 300 variables and 2,000 nonzeros.
-The file LICENSE details how to set up a temporary license that removes the size restriction for a year.
-A new license string will […]
+The PATH solver for mixed complementarity problems (MCPs) was introduced in 1995 and has since become the standard against which new MCP solvers are compared.
+License The version that is downloadable from here (i.e. the file pathlib.zip in this directory) is free, but is limited to problems with no more than 300 variables and 2,000 […]

 Research in nonconvex nonlinear programming (NLP) and mixed-integer nonlinear programming (MINLP) has witnessed a significant growth at the theoretical, algorithmic and software levels over the last few years.
 While these new classes of algorithms have already had a remarkable impact across science, engineering, and economics, there exist a variety of important applications that these methods […]